rohan843/cybersecurity-notes/README.md

    3. When the infected files are opened, it allows the virus to insert its own code to damage and/or destroy data in the system.
 2. **Worms**: Malware that can _duplicate and spread itself across systems on its own_.
 Unlike a virus, a worm does not need to be downloaded by the user.
 Instead, it self-replicates and spreads from an already infected computer to other devices on the same network.
 3. **Ransomware**: A malicious attack, where the threat actors _encrypt_ an organization's data and demand payment to restore access.
+4. **Spyware**: A malware that is used to gather and sell information without consent.
+Spyware can be used to access devices.
+This allows threat actors to collect personal data such as private emails, texts, voice and image recordings, and locations.